aabidadam/freight_shipment/README.md

    ```
 4. Access the web interface at `http://localhost:5000` and input shipment details to get predictions.

-## you can also directly accesss by the
+## you can also directly accesss by the link below
  `https://freight-shipment.onrender.com`